 General information and interesting facts about the young lamb

-From a nutritional point of view, lamb has a particularly favorable nutrient ratio.
-It is low in fat, rich in protein, and rich in vitamins and minerals.
-Medically and biologically, the interesting phenomenon has been established that to this day lamb or sheep have never suffered from cancer.
-A protective factor is the orotic acid present in the sheep organism, which is particularly concentrated in the liver, spleen and heart.
+From a nutritional standpoint, lamb has a particularly favorable nutrient profile.
+It is low in fat, high in protein, and rich in vitamins and minerals.
+From a medical and biological perspective, the interesting phenomenon has been observed that to date, no cases of cancer have ever occurred in lambs or sheep.
+One protective factor is the orotic acid present in the sheep's body, which is found in particularly high concentrations in the liver, spleen, and heart.

-The consumption of lamb and sheep's milk products is recommended again and again in various healing treatments.
+The consumption of lamb and sheep's milk products is repeatedly recommended in various medical treatments.

 Typical spices for lamb